mosesmbadi/mosesmbadi/README.md

 ### Hi there 👋
   <p1>
-Fullstack DevOps engineer with a keen interest on performance and reliability of business intelligence systems both on-premise and in the cloud.
-Specialized in API development, infrastracture provisioning, management and monitoring.
-Experienced in managing IT infrastracture and security.
+Software Engineer with 3+ years experience building, deploying and managing enterprise software on-prem and in the cloud.
+Expertise in backend development, systems architecture, DevOps Engineering and managing smaller teams.

 <h1>Tools</h1>
    <h3 align="left">Languages and Tools:</h3>